 Kreilick joined the Foundations in 2013 and spearheaded the development of cross-cutting strategies or “shared frameworks,” coordinated evaluations of major grantees within the Office of the President, launched new staff initiatives including the Professional Growth Rotation Program and the Presidential Fellowship, and oversaw the evolution of the former Youth Initiative program, to the current service-oriented Youth Exchange.

 Prior to joining the Foundations, Kreilick launched and directed the Justice and Human Rights program at the Hauser Center for Nonprofit Organizations at Harvard University.
 Her previous work in justice and human rights includes community organizing, research-to-action policy projects, and international program development.
 At UUSC, an international human rights organization with a faith-based membership, Kreilick created and led a new program on economic justice that included grantmaking in 10 countries, as well as advocacy and education aimed at strengthening the rights of workers in the informal economy.

-Kreilick’s previous work in justice and human rights included community organizing, research-to-action policy projects, and international program development.
-She created and managed the economic justice program at UUSC, an international human rights organization linking members, NGOs, and civil society partners in 62 countries around the globe.
-She is a trained mediator and seasoned facilitator, and serves on numerous non-profit boards.
-She earned a BA with Distinction in Anthropology from Stanford University and an MPA from the Harvard Kennedy School of Government where she was named a Lucius N. Littauer Fellow in 2005.
+Kreilick is a trained mediator and facilitator, and serves on numerous nonprofit boards, including Third Sector New England and the YMCA.
+She earned a BA with distinction in anthropology from Stanford University and an MPA from the Harvard Kennedy School of Government where she was named a Lucius N. Littauer Fellow in 2005.